Miguel619/Wall-Builder/README.md

 **ONLY TESTED ON IOS!**

-## Instructions for opening project
+## Instructions for running Wall Builder

 1. Download the latest version of Unity 2020.3 or later.